gsonnenf/Gstc.Collections.ObservableLists/README.md

 The ObservableListSynchronizer<TSource,TDestination> provides synchronization between two ObservableLists of different but related types <TSource> and <TDestination>.
 List methods (Add, Remove, clear, etc) on one list is propogated to the other.

-<TSource> and <TDestination> are classes that map to each other, in a one to one fashion, but may have differing field or
+The <TSource> and <TDestination> are classes that map to each other in a one to one fashion, but may have differing field or include a data transformation.
-data transformation.
 The user is required to provide a ConvertSourceToDestination(...) and ConvertDestinationToSource(...) that provide a two way conversion between a <TSource> and <TDestination> object.
 This is most often used when one needs to transform model data for display or a public API.
 A good example is mapping between a list of models and viewmodels.